jakuta-tech/genssl/README.md

 # How to use

-1. Copy the `values.sample.sh` file into `values.sh`.
+1. Copy the `values.sample.sh` file into `values.sh`, and `openssl.sample.cnf` file into `openssl.cnf`
 1. Edit the copied file to your values.
-1. Generate the authority.
+1. Generate the authority with `./gen-ca.sh`.
 In case you have already one, go to the next section.
 1. Copy the `mygen.sample.sh` file into `mygen.sh`, edit it.
-1. Run ./mygen.sh.
+1. Run `./mygen.sh`.
 1. Wait, see, enjoy!

 # Import an authority